Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Solving The Campfire Problem with Honcho.md

 Today we're releasing the first demo utilizing Honcho's dialectic API.[^1] Your LLM app/agent can now converse freely with [Honcho](https://honcho.dev)(-as-agent) about a user in natural language: agent-to-agent chat over user context.

 The demo is a "curation buddy" that can chat over links you share.
-It uses Honcho to [[Memories for All|derive and store personal context]] about you over time, then leverages that to be the best reading companion it can be.
+It uses Honcho to [[ARCHIVED; Memories for All|derive and store personal context]] about you over time, then leverages that to be the best reading companion it can be.

 Our fractured media landscape is a far cry from narrative meaning making around the tribal campfire.
 Despite the connective power of the web, many of us subsist in lonely intellectual silos, more diverse but less fulfilling than social discourse.